drjaydenm/jaydenm-com-site/content/blog/migrate-dotnet-framework-to-core-part1/index.md

 - Explored the first part of the migration process, planning
 - Went over what work can and should be performed prior to starting the .NET Core migration

 If I have missed anything you can think of, please let me know and I'll update it.
 My goal is to compile a source for everything required in the migration process to assist anyone carrying out a migration in the future.

-Stay tuned for the next post in the series covering the actual migration.
+To keep on reading, check out the [next post in the series]({{< ref "blog/migrate-dotnet-framework-to-core-part2" >}}).